a-wave-maker/java-students-repo/README.md

 # java-students-repo
-This project is still WIP.
+This project is still WIP but most of it is functional.

 It's a Springboot repository with some example data.